Cyril-Muchiri/Votify/readme.md

 # VOTIFY APP

-- created using java servlet technology
+- Created using java servlet technology
 - This project is a work in progress
-- on completion users will be able to access an online platform for voting and polls eighther anonymous polls or normal identity polls
+- On completion users will be able to access an online platform for voting and polls eighther anonymous polls or normal identity polls
+- A new version of the votify app is available